Free Standard League Rules

 - These rules extend to message board posts as well.

 - Any posts, including league and team names, of a derogatory nature are strictly prohibited.

 - This includes chat room, message board or on a league's bulletin board.

 - Personal attacks and sexist or racist remarks also fall under this restriction.

 - In order to maintain the integrity of the league, the commissioner may contact managers of teams that remain inactive for extended periods of time.

 - The league commissioner will send a notification to the email of record.

 LEAGUE MANAGER LEAGUE RULES: ESPN Fantasy Football League Manager leagues are created to the specifications implemented by their league creators.
-The League Manager and other team owners are responsible for handling all conduct, communication and fair play issues that arise in these LM Leagues.
+The League Manager and other team managers are responsible for handling all conduct, communication and fair play issues that arise in these LM Leagues.